 - Cartoon parrots, toucans, and woodpeckers will always be drawn with feet that have three claws in the front and a fourth in the back, instead of two claws in the front and two in the back.

 - Ostriches may be drawn with three or four toes on their feet like most birds, when real ostriches have only two.
-Even when they are portrayed with two toes, they may have two claws instead of one.
+And when they do get portrayed with two toes, they will always have two claws instead of one.

 - Rattlesnakes in animated works will always be portrayed as egg-layers, despite the fact that in real life, rattlesnakes are live-bearers.